kundan-sv/cafe-hop/README.md

 ---

+## Step 6 — Connecting Friends
+user can connect friends:
+- when they search their friend's email,it will show their account
+- for this,that friend also have to sign up through their email
+- in that way user can connect friends

+---

-## Step 6 — Open Café Details
+## Step 7 — Open Café Details
 When the user taps a café marker:
 - café details screen opens
 - reviews and menu sections become visible

 ---

-## Step 7 — Connecting Friends
-user can connect friends:
-- when they search their friend's email,it will show their account
-- for this,that friend also have to sign up through their email
-- in that way user can connect friends

-## Step 7 — Write and Read Reviews
+## Step 8 — Write and Read Reviews
 Users can:
 - submit reviews
 - give ratings